RTeov/Relational-Database-and-Visualization-Dashboard/README.md

 - Calculates ingredient costs and highlights high-cost or low-stock items.
 - Projects when ingredients will run out based on current sales trends.

-**Business Questions Answered:**
-- Which ingredients are being used the most?
-- Are there any ingredients at risk of running out?
-- What is the cost breakdown for each menu item?
-- How can inventory be optimized to reduce waste and cost?

----

 ### 👥 Staff Management Dashboard
 <img width="800" alt="Staff Management Dashboard" src="https://github.com/user-attachments/assets/1345903f-0ceb-4b16-bb64-f155e7a3fe97" />